ryannining/karyacontroller/README.md

 motion [motion.exe].PRJ - for quincy IDE, we can show graphics of the motion simulation here

 Original code is in freebasic, you can check the old folder

+## log
+5-2-2018

+I change the feedrate acceleration algorithm, previously using mainloop that calculate f by adding it with a*dl , which dl is from 1/f, this cause problem cannot reach the target velocity.

+Now it use inversesquare of accumulative value from acceleration, which is maybe costly on the mainloop, but more easy on path planner.

+Also i have make the analog read better by able to pool more than 1 analogread and keep the result on buffer.

+Also i plan to use more library, such as DIO2.